echo1consulting/wp-force-login/README.md

 # WPForceLogin

 Drop WPForceLogin.php into your mu-plugins folder.
-Simply visit your WordPress website to be force logged in as an administrator.
+Simply visit your website to be logged in as an administrator.